vvynz/dictionary-app/README.md

 # React Dictionary App

 A single page dictionary application that was built using React, the Free Dictionary API, the Pexels API and Material UI.
+Check out the [live demo](https://aesthetic-froyo.netlify.app/) hosted on Netlify!

 ## Previews